Bonnie970/GFA-CNN/README.md

 # We add the test code in the folder "test_codes"
-Usage: Tensorflow-1.12.0, python-2.7 // Download the "models.rar" package at： https://pan.baidu.com/s/1Y3VlXPhGUCSRhRSEmRYIWg using the password: "bafq".
+Usage: Tensorflow-1.12.0, python-2.7 // Download the "models.rar" package at： https://pan.baidu.com/s/1Y3VlXPhGUCSRhRSEmRYIWg using the password: "bafq", or https://drive.google.com/file/d/1UWRCoM_Doq9bmh4bmrCf8U0SGfLnZ1GM/view?usp=sharing
 Put the package under the folder "models", extract it and then run the script: " 	interTest_anti_photo_merge_mfsd.py".
 You may need to change the path in this script and also the path in the txt test-label files.

 # Acknowledgement
 Thanks for the authors in the [fast-style-transfer](https://github.com/lengstrom/fast-style-transfer) for making their excellent works publicly available.